riteshsoni10/eks_cluster/README.md

 **e.
 A/B testing**

 	Release a new version to a subset of users in a precise way (HTTP headers, cookie, weight, etc.).
 A/B testing is really a technique for making business decisions based on statistics but we will briefly describe the process.
 This doesn’t come out of the box with Kubernetes, it implies extra work to setup a more advanced infrastructure (Istio, Linkerd, Traefik, custom nginx/haproxy, etc).

-There are two types of volume provisioning  i.e static and dynamic.
-In dynamic volume provisioning `Persistent Volume Claim` requests the storage directly from the Storage Class.
+There are two types of **volume provisioning**  i.e *static* and *dynamic*.
+In `dynamic` volume provisioning `Persistent Volume Claim` requests the storage directly from the Storage Class.
 Since, we will be using EFS service for PVC, so we need to create custom storage class to provision volumes.

 ```
 ## EFS Storage Class